Australian Antarctic Divisions Art Fellowship

 The Antarctic Arts Division and ANAT are also excited to support a second project by sound artist Dr Philip Samartzis to produce a series of high-resolution sound recordings of Mawson station and Australia’s new icebreaker RSV Nuyina to complete a sound map of the Australian Antarctic Territory.
 The map expands on his work produced over two Antarctic Arts Fellowships (2010, 2016) where sound recordings were made of Casey, Davis and Macquarie Island stations, and RSV Aurora Australis.
 The completed sound map will span 12 years and will demonstrate how the Australian Antarctic Territory has been transformed through the introduction of new technologies, transport and building projects, as well as shifts in climate and weather due to anthropogenic change.

-Ms Laurence and Dr Samartzis will travel to the icy continent during the 2021/22 season.
+Depending on COVID-19 impacts on the Australian Antarctic Program, it is hoped Janet and Dr Samartzis will travel to the icy continent during the 2022 season.

 2021/22 Australian Antarctic Arts Fellows :: David Bridie and Keith Deverell

 Award winning Australian musician and composer David Bridie, and renowned artist Dr Keith Deverell who works in video, installation, sound and performance, have been awarded the 2021/22 Australian Antarctic Arts Fellowship.
 Together, David and Keith will record and film the continent’s natural soundscapes and stories to create an immersive audio-visual art installation and accompanying music album capturing Antarctica.

 The installation will involve multi-screen floor and wall projections of abstracted footage and photographs, presented in an enclosed space, approximately ten metres by ten metres, with accompanying surround soundscape.
 The soundscape will be comprised of recorded natural sounds from Antarctica melded with composed music, spoken word pieces and songs, both new and archival.